RealTayy/slice-revealer/README.md

 # Slice Revealer
-Slice Revealer is a easy to use dependency free library that allows users to cover and uncover images with customizable animated slices.
+Slice Revealer is a easy to use dependency free library that allows users to cover and uncover DOM elements with customizable animated slices.
 The idea was inspired by [Zhenya Rynzhuk](https://zhenyary.com/) of [Sochnik](https://dribbble.com/Sochnik)'s [transition experiments](https://dribbble.com/shots/4132057-Selected-Works-Transitions-Experiments).

-## Demo
+## Demos & Documentation
-Demo site coming soon!
+Demo site(s) coming soon.
+Documentation site coming soon.
+For now refer to the [Documentation](https://github.com/RealTayy/slice-revealer#documentation) section below.

 ## Getting Started
 Currently the only way to use Slice Revealer is to manually [download](https://github.com/RealTayy/slice-revealer/raw/v1.0.0-prerelease/archive/sliceRevealer-v1.0.0.zip) and link `slickRevealer.min.js` and `slickRevealer.css` in your HTML